 Feeling somewhat defeated I trotted off to the drugstore and bought a box of color.
-(Gray Hair ad is from 1924.
-Taken from the National Library of Medicine)

 It looked quite natural and I actually liked it!
 Every six months did the trick for a few years.
 But then it became every five months, then every four months—you get the idea.

 About 18 months ago I decided I had enough.
 What was I doing?
 Seriously, I believe so much in natural skin care and I am dumping these chemicals all over my head—for what?